ulfwinberg/vscode-perforce/README.md

 A special command is available to edit and save in one operation, bypassing VS Code's timeout.

-Using edit on save ensures that the open completes before it tries to save the file.
+Using this command ensures that the open completes before it tries to save the file.

 It's generally not recommended to rebind your ctrl+s keyboard shortcut, due to the small risk that the save never happens if your perforce server never responds, but if you wish, you could rebind your save command like this, to open the file for edit if it's not already open and then save it.